 "If companies profits from the data generated by cities and their inhabitants shouldn’t the community reap a share?”
 A. Townsend - Smart Cities

-If "infrastructures become visible and relatable only when they brake down", speculative prototypes like Antenna —its pictorials and storytelling— can be used to simulate unexpected situations, providing people and designers with the necessary material to articulate present and future issues around technology and to better understand how to respond to these events without causing disruption.
+If infrastructures become visible and relatable only when they brake down, speculative prototypes like Antenna, its pictorials and storytelling, can be used to simulate unexpected situations, providing people and designers with the necessary 'material' to articulate present and future issues around technology, better understand how to possibly respond to these events, without causing disruption.

 More informations and reflections about Antenna are available here